 Saving food also saves money, and by reducing the amount of food that you throw away, you are reducing packaging waste that will end up in the landfill.
 There are several ways to reduce food waste:

-- Check your pantry and fridge before you do your grocery shopping so you know what food you already have.
+- Check your pantry - Before you do your grocery shopping, check what you already have.

-Meat-Free Monday is a campaign launched by Sir Paul McCartney in 2009.
-The campaigns purpose is to draw attention to the negative environmental impact caused by eating meat and to encourage people to have at least one meat free day each week.
-This not only slows down climate change and conserves precious natural resources, but will also improves one’s health.
+A good way to get started is Meat-free Mondays, a campaign launched by Sir Paul McCartney in 2009.
+The campaign's purpose is to draw attention to the negative environmental impact caused by eating meat and to encourage people to have at least one meat-free meal each week, reducing your carbon footprint, conserving precious natural resources and improves your health.

-Composting – the natural biodegradation of organic materials – is a good way to recycle your leftover food and food scraps.
-Compost is primarily used as a fertiliser in soil, and can be useful to farmers, landscapers and nurseries.
-If you enjoy home gardening, making your own compost will certainly save you money on mulch and potting soil and it is a relatively easy activity to manage.
+Composting, the natural biodegradation of organic materials, is a good way to recycle your leftover food and food scraps.
+Compost is primarily used as a fertiliser in soil and can be useful to farmers, landscapers and nurseries.
+If you enjoy home gardening, making your own compost will certainly save you money on mulch and potting soil, and it is relatively easy to manage.
 Composting systems, typically described as ‘bins’, come in a variety of different sizes, but you can also make your own.
 A.L.
 Thompson’s usually have composting bins in stock.

 There are five components to indoor composting: